JackSwitzer/Machine-Learning-Learning/README.md

 Andrej Karpathy - GPT 2 recreation

 In Progress:
+MNIST with KAN's

 To Do:

-Image recognition with KAN's
-stock signals with KAN's
+stock signals with KAN's?